 Although it does not have universal support within the working group, possibly the key measure, as regards tackling the ‘how’ of farming in the AHA sector, is the proposal to enable either the landlord or the tenant to seek a determination as to whether an action, in breach of a term of the agreement (or the variation of such a term), would be reasonable.
 TRIG sees this as a means for significant modernisation of agreements.
 Plainly it also has the potential for leading to disputes about what is reasonable.
-At a time when the RICS Panel has a lower number of members than at any time since I have been practising, it is clearly time to expand the Panel.
+At a time when the RICS Panel has the lowest number of members for decades, it is clearly time to expand the Panel.

 Conversion to fixed term tenancy

 By far the most notable proposal relates to the ‘who’ of farming in the AHA sector, and the proposal that there should a mechanism to convert an existing AHA tenancy to a fixed term one that can be transferred to a third party.
 The Introduction to the Final Report of 8 October 2017 refers to the requirement for “checks and balance” to protect landlords’ interests.
 Perhaps it means “cheques”...